 The second approach to filling out tax forms is to use dedicated software like H&R Block and TaxAct, which allows you to file your forms online and submit them automatically.
 Such software providers usually automate some processes (e.g. you can upload a W-2 form and the information from it will be added to other forms) and provide a guarantee that all calculations will be 100% correct.

 The prices for using such software varies depending on the complexity of your tax return situation and could be completely free for simple tax return.
+We recommend you go through tax software reviews to make an informed choice of the best provider.

 The third approach is to download the IRS forms and fill them out using a PDF editor.
 This way, you have the freedom to fill out tax forms on your own, in your own time, and without sharing sensitive personal and tax information with anyone.
 This also allows you to print out task forms and sent them via the postal service if that suits you.